 Moreover, assessments of the potential impact of 'ash dieback' (a threat since October 2012) covered 'social' impacts and impact on 'landscape values' as well as economic and ecological consequences (Worrell, 2013: 40-43), and the National Trust's ancient tree advisor discussed its potential impact on 'cultural trees' (Muelaner, 2013).
-Also, though generally hesitant to discuss cultural dimensions of natural capital (a concept to be addressed more directly in due course), the Natural Capital Committee's report (2013) tentatively noted, with reference to 'ash dieback' and the loss of associated benefits, that, 'in addition, as an indigenous and focal tree species, it is likely that people may attach value to the existence of ash trees' (NCC, 2013: 30).
+Also, though generally hesitant to discuss cultural dimensions of natural capital (a concept to be discussed in due course), the Natural Capital Committee's report (2012) tentatively noted, with reference to 'ash dieback' and the loss of associated benefits, that, 'in addition, as an indigenous and focal tree species, it is likely that people may attach value to the existence of ash trees' (NCC, 2012: 30).
 In the wake of these events and reports, a space has opened up for those with expertise on matters cultural.

-It is, by now, almost universally accepted that, in climate scientist Mike Hulme's words, 'nature and culture are deeply entangled, and researchers must examine how each is shaping the other'.
-But he also points out, though, that 'they are largely failing to do so'.
-Referring to the disciplinary source materials drawn on by three working groups that contributed to the third assessment report of the Intergovernmental Panel on Climate Change (the leading international body for the assessment of climate change, established in 1988 by the United Nations Environment Programme [UNEP] and the World Meteorological Organization), he noted that 'literature from the humanities was virtually absent' (Hulme, 2011: 177).
+It is by now almost universally accepted that, in climate scientist Mike Hulme's words, 'nature and culture are deeply entangled, and researchers must examine how each is shaping the other'.
+Hulme also points out, though, that 'they are largely failing to do so'.
+Referring to the disciplinary source materials drawn on by three working groups that contributed to the third assessment report of the Intergovernmental Panel on Climate Change (the leading international body for the assessment of climate change, established in 1988 by the United Nations Environment Programme [UNEP] and the World Meteorological Organization), Hulme noted that 'literature from the humanities was virtually absent' (Hulme, 2011: 177).

-To tackle this lack of communication between those who study 'nature' and those who study 'culture', it is not enough to restate and promote beyond the AH sphere of operations those modes of inquiry its researchers are comfortable with and that generate qualitative data produced by often long and slow accumulative processes.
+To tackle this lack of communication between those who study 'nature' and those who study 'culture', it is not enough to restate and promote beyond the AH sphere of operations those modes of inquiry its researchers are comfortable with and that generate qualitative data produced by often long and slow accumulative processes (rumination generates illumination).
 Given that researchers within the AH domain often prioritize the role of outsider, a concern with what they consider timeless rather than timely issues, and an opposition to the 'instrumentalization' and 'operationalization' of knowledge, it is equally a question of persuading them that the more-than/other-than-human and the wider biophysical context for human life and culture merit greater attention than they have given them to date.
 Those who have traditionally attended exclusively to the strictly human dimensions of the human experience may also need to be convinced that they have something valuable to contribute to debates about the future of our planetary home.
-They may also require reassurance that, if they do pitch in, they will not always be playing second fiddle to scientists.
+They may also require reassurance that, if they do pitch in, they will not always be playing second fiddle to scientists, whether natural or social.

-This report encompasses existing and potential contributions of work in various AH subject areas to the filling of 'knowledge gaps' in our understanding of CES.
-The report also pays due regard to the substantial body of policy-relevant literature and the evidence already available of hands-on, intellectual-cum-practical collaboration between AH researchers and those who plan for and manage the environmental settings that deliver CES.
-First, though, for the benefit of those unfamiliar with the realm of ecosystem assessment and ecosystem services, it provides some background and context for ES discourse and activity, as well as coverage of attempts to date to factor in (operationalize) cultural values and benefits, and the methodologies they have employed.
+This report encompasses existing and potential contributions of work in various AH subject areas (as distinct from disciplinary fields) to the filling of 'knowledge gaps' in our understanding of CES.
+It also pays due regard to the substantial body of policy-relevant literature and the evidence already available of hands-on, intellectual-cum-practical collaboration between AH researchers and those who plan for and manage the environmental settings that deliver CES.
+It then considers what the constituent parts of AH can achieve as a collective entity under the newly unfurled banner of the environmental humanities.
+First, though, for the benefit of those unfamiliar with the world of ecosystem assessment and ecosystem services, some background and context for ES discourse and activity is necessary.
+Also desirable is some attention to attempts to date to factor in cultural values and benefits, and the methodologies they have employed.

-2. Ecosystem services (ES): background and context
+2. Ecosystem Services (ES): Background and Context